The American medical landscape is changing.

 What does this mean?
 Simple.
 The lion’s share of searchers is on search engines.
 It’s not enough to be present on Google.
 Capture them by ranking in the top positions on the keywords that matter for the physician.

 Depending on the local competition, it’s critical for doctors to specialize and work on a unique positioning.
 Let’s take the market for dentists as an example.
 The industry is saturated.
 As a result, it’s over-competitive.
-By focusing on a target market (e.g., children) a medical professional can develop his or her unique brand position.
+By focusing on a target market (e.g., children) and developing a dental SEO strategy, a dentist can develop his or her unique brand position.